QBDev0ps/DevOps-Cloud-projects/Project1.md

-# DOCUMENTATION FOR LINUX PRACTICE PROJECT
+# DOCUMENTATION FOR LINUX PROJECT

 ## This project shows the implementation of some command line operations in linux regarding aspects such as file manangement, directory navigation, user and permission management, package installation and network configuration.